 Regular attendance is extremely important.
-Each student is expected to attend each day of school expect when illness, injury, or some other condition beyond control prevents doing so.
-Please contact the school as soon as possible when your child is absent.
-If you know ahead of time your child will be absent, please contact your child's teacher so preparations can be made for homework.
+Each student is expected to attend each day of school except when illness, injury, or some other condition beyond control prevents doing so.
+Please contact the school by 8:00 AM when your child is absent.
+If you know ahead of time your child will be absent, please contact the school AND your child should communicate with his/her teachers so preparations can be made for homework.

-The district will contact the Children's Division (CD) of the Department of Social Services or the local prosecutor in cases where the district has a reasonable suspicion that a student's lack of attendance constitutes educational neglect on the part of the parents/guardians or that parents/guardians are in violation of the compulsory attendance law.
+The district will contact the Children's Division (CD) of the Department of Social Services or the local Juvenile Officer will be informed in cases where the district has a reasonable suspicion that a student's lack of attendance constitutes educational neglect on the part of the parents/guardians or that parents/guardians are in violation of the compulsory attendance law.
 No such action will be taken unless other strategies and interventions have been implemented and proven ineffective.

-1. Absences - partial period attendance will be determined by the amount of time left in the period.
+- 1. Absences partial period attendance will be determined by the amount of time left in the period.
 Student will be considered absent for a whole period if their absence exceeds more than half of the period time.
 They will not be considered absent from that period if their absence is less than half of the period time.

 - A. Excused

 - (a) Personal illness

 - (b) Illness in immediate family

 - (c) Death in immediate family

 - (d) Dental or medical appointments

 - (e) Work at home

-- (f) A vocation that has educational value and is pre-arranged with the principal and teachers.
+- (f) An activity that has educational value and is pre-arranged with the principal and teachers.

 - 1. work must be made up prior to the absence.

-- 2. The administration may grant excused absences in circumstances which are not otherwise covered in this policy.
+- 2. The administration may grant excused absences in circumstances which are not otherwise covered in this policy

 - (g) College Visits

+- B. Unexcused

+- (a) Excessive absences because of work at home

+- (b) Shopping

+- (c) Local Hunting/Fishing

+- (d) Working for party other than parents/guardians

+- (e) Deliberate absence or truancy

+- (f) Leaving the building without permission

+- 1. automatically withdraws him/herself from school

+- (g) Other absences deemed unacceptable by the administration

+- (h) Any one or a combination of the following punishments will be enforced